What Can You Do with a Master’s in Kinesiology? (11 Kinesiology Careers to Choose From)

 Many people are introduced to the concept of kinesiology through a sub-field like physical therapy or sports medicine, but kinesiology is the larger umbrella term for the theory and practice of human movement.

-Let’s talk specifically about the types of kinesiology careers you can pursue and what responsibilities and job outlook are projected to be.
+Let’s talk specifically about options for jobs with a master’s in kinesiology and what responsibilities and job outlook are projected for these various kinesiology careers.

 11 kinesiology careers you can pursue once you obtain a master's in kinesiology: